-Our patient information is available in a range of languages, large print and Braille on request from the main reception desk.
+Our patient information is available in a range of languages and large print on request from the main reception desk.
 We also have an interpretation service available to support you if English is not your preferred language.

 On-site food and drink

 The League of Friends is located by the main entrance on Level B and they sell hot and cold drinks, as well as sandwiches and a selection of snacks.
 The League of Friends is open: